-The Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners® (NBME®) work together to co-sponsor the USMLE.
-We know that taking the USMLE Step exams is an important part of medical training.
-Passing each Step marks a milestone as you begin the next phase in your education.
+The Federation of State Medical Boards (FSMB) and NBME work together to co-sponsor the USMLE, which comprises Step 1, Step 2, and Step 3.
+Passing each Step not only marks a milestone as you begin the next phase of your medical training and education, but also gets you closer to achieving your goal of obtaining a license to practice medicine in the United States.

-As leaders of the USMLE program we are committed to helping you achieve your goals.
+As leaders of the USMLE program, we are committed to helping you achieve your goals.
 Our teams are here as resources for you.
-This guide is updated each year to answer your questions and serve as a reference as you begin your journey to licensure.
+This guide is updated each year to answer your questions and serve as a reference as you navigate your journey to licensure.

 Please visit the USMLE website or the NBME or FSMB websites to see everything we have to share.
 And don't forget to follow us on Facebook, Twitter, and LinkedIn for the most up-to-date news and information.
-We are always interested in improving your experience, and supporting you on your journey.
+We are always interested in improving your experience and supporting you on your journey.
 Feel free to touch base with us at any time.